 Once beautiful decadent flowers, soft, pale, and fragile, shriveled under the heat; a sight he knew would stay etched in his mind for more than a moment of his life.

-He knew that soon he must face the cold, bitter outside world and break free of his alcohol captivation only to experience again the harsh, true, simple yet conflicted life.
+He knew that he must face the cold, bitter outside world and break free of his alcohol captivation soon, to only experience again the harsh, true, simple yet conflicted life.

 However, that is besides the point.